 Ideal candidates are smart, detail-oriented, and highly motivated, with stellar academic credentials.
 Excellent written and oral communication skills, and proficiency in Microsoft Office programs, are a must.
 No certifications or experience is otherwise necessary.

 Recruiting takes place in spring, with fellowship classes (lasting two years) beginning in summer.
-Fellows earn a salary and work in the firm’s Los Angeles or New York offices.
+Fellows earn a salary and typically work out of the firm office nearest to them.

-Active fellows are profiled on the firm’s Our Team page, and fellowship alumni are profiled below.
+Current and alumni fellows are noted below.
 If you are interested in being considered and would like to learn more, email your resume and a writing sample to firstname.lastname@example.org.

 Zachary EdelmanYale, B.A.
 (2016)